TheInvincibleRalph/Pistis-DevOps/Linux administration/lamp.md

    apt list -a vagrant
    ```

-  Here is what I got from this:
+  Here is what I got from this (poor apt):

 ```bash
 Listing...
 Done